-RB Norfolk will ensure students are able to access its full provision and is proactive in implementing measures that support the needs of all its learners.
+RBET - Norfolk will ensure students are able to access its full provision and is proactive in implementing measures that support the needs of all its learners.

-The Disability and Discrimiation Act (2010) require RB Norfolk to:
+The Disability and Discrimination Act (2010) require RBET - Norfolk to:

-- think ahead; - anticipate the barriers that disabled pupils may face; - remove or minimise barriers before a disabled pupil is placed at a substantial disadvantage.
+- think ahead, - anticipate the barriers that pupils with a disability may face, - remove or minimise barriers before a pupil with a disability is placed at a substantial disadvantage.

-RB Norfolk will strive to meet the legal requirements of the legislation described here with the caveat that availability of finance will inevitably impact upon what it is possible to do in terms of modifications to buildings or the purchase of costly 'aids'.
+RBET - Norfolk will strive to meet the legal requirements of the legislation described here with the caveat that availability of finance will inevitably impact upon what it is possible to do in terms of modifications to buildings or the purchase of costly 'aids'.

-Legislation and Guidance that inform this document
+Legislation and guidance that inform this document